jidongxiao/networksecurity/projects/dns_tunneling/README.md

 ## Specification

 You are required to use C programming language to implement your client and server.
 You are allowed (and maybe encouraged) to use chatgpt.
+When developing and testing your programs, you are highly recommended to use just one VM only, and when running both the client and the server on the same VM, you can let your server use the IP address *127.0.0.1*.

-To simplify your task, the two programs (DNS client and DNS server) only need to exchange 4 messages:
+To simplify your task, the two programs (the DNS client and the DNS server) only need to exchange 4 messages:

 1. The client first sends a message to server: this message is "hi",
 2. The server responds with another message "hi client",